securityfirst/tent-content/contents_en/operations/meetings/beginner/arrival-at-a-meeting.md

 *	Sit where you can see the rest of the space;
 *	Sit with your back to a wall;
 *	Sit near the exit or identify an escape route.
-*	Position a colleague nearby if possible to monitor the meeting, entrance, and exits.
-Ask if they can overhear you.

 ## Observe other people